owulveryck/blog/content/post/the-touch-of-linda-s-lisp.md

 # The problem I've faced

 I want to use a GO implementation for the Linda language because a go binary is a container by itself.
 Therefore if I build my linda language within go, I will be able to run it easily across the computes nodes without any more dependencies.
 The point is that the Linda implementation may be seen as a go package.
 Therefore every implementation of every algorithm must be coded in go.
-Therefore I will lack a lot of flexibility as I will need on agent per host and per algorithm.
+Therefore I will lack a lot of flexibility as I will need one agent per host __and__ per algorithm.
 For example the binary that will solve the problem of the dining of the philosophers will only be useful for this specific problem.

 What would be nice it to use an embedded scripting language.
 This language would implement the Linda primitives (_in, rd, eval, out_).
 And the go binary would be in charge to communicate with the tuple space.

 ## Tuple space: _I want your Sexp_

-I have though a lot about a way to encode my tuples for the tuple space.
+I have thought a lot about a way to encode my tuples for the tuple space.
 Of course go as a lot of encoding available:

 - json